syncfusion-content/ej2-angular-docs/ej2-angular/drop-down-button/how-to/disable-a-dropdownbutton.md

 ---
 layout: post
-title: Disable a dropdownbutton in Angular Dropdown Button Component | Syncfusion
+title: Disable a dropdownbutton in Angular | Syncfusion
 description: Learn here all about disable a Dropdownbutton in Syncfusion Essential Angular Dropdown Button component its elements and more.
 platform: ej2-angular
 control: Disable a dropdownbutton